Any member of our private client property team may advise on the day-to-day conduct of your matter, under the supervision of partner, Clare Breeze

 - on a mortgage, our being able to act for both the borrower and the lender.

 Disbursements are costs we incur on your behalf, such as land registry fees and search fees.
 We estimate these at the outset and they will appear on our invoice to you.
+Usually on a purchase these will include:

 The fee ranges set out above cover all work in relation to the following key stages of a straightforward purchase, sale and mortgage: